|

 Fasting is defined as the abstinence of eating, drinking, smoking, having sex, and any form of immoral behavior.

-So if you’re looking to come to Turkey the month before Ramazan Bayrami, you should be aware that many restaurants are closed, and there is no eating or drinking anything during daylight hours.
+So if you’re looking to come to Turkey during the month of Ramazan Bayrami, you should be aware that many restaurants could be closed, especially if you are outside of tourist areas.

-While you can find some places to eat during the day, it can often be seen as rude to do so.
-Make sure you check the actual dates by googling “Ramazan fast ‘year you’re going’”.
+While you can find some places to eat during the day, if you’re in the neighborhood, it can often be seen as rude to do so.
+I would follow what the locals are doing.

-It is also important to note that you may hear a drummer walking the streets a couple of hours before sunrise so people can get up and make food, eat, and then go back to sleep so as to make it through the day of fasting.
+It is also important to note that you may hear a drummer walking the streets a couple of hours before sunrise.
+This is a wake-up call so people can get up, make food, eat, and then go back to sleep before they start a day of fasting.

-In 2024 10-12 April will be the celebration at the end of the month.
-There is a half day taken on April 9 and then the 10-12 are full National holidays.
+In 2025 30 March – 1 April will be the celebration at the end of the month.
+There is a half day taken on March 29 and then the following two days are full National holidays.

-This holiday is often called Şeker Bayrami or Sugar Festival because they eat so many sweets after fasting for so long.
+This holiday following the month of fasting is often called Şeker Bayrami or Sugar Festival because they eat so many sweets after fasting for so long.

 This celebration consists of days of feasting, visiting family and friends, giving small gifts to children, and drinking tea in the streets.